Philly-area schools grapple with coronavirus, closing, cleaning, reopening and canceling trips

 Malvern Prep, for instance, announced on Sunday that it was canceling all domestic travel.
 But officials in the Central Bucks School District, which abruptly closed five schools on Friday, said that they would be reopened Monday after a deep cleaning of the buildings, and no students or staff who came into contact with an infected person from out of state two weeks ago have exhibited symptoms or tested positive for the respiratory illness caused by the virus.

-In addition on Sunday, two more people have tested presumptive positive for the coronavirus in New Jersey, bringing the state total to six, state officials said.
-Another 27 people are currently under investigation in nine counties, ranging from Sussex County in the north to Cumberland County in the south, according to state Commissioner of Health Judith Persichilli.
+Also on Sunday, two more people have tested presumptive positive for the coronavirus in New Jersey, bringing the state total to six, state officials said.
+And 27 more people are currently under investigation in nine counties, ranging from Sussex County in the north to Cumberland County in the south, according to state Commissioner of Health Judith Persichilli.
 “As you see, from the north to the south, the coronavirus seems to be spreading,” Persichilli said.

 In Pennsylvania, two more presumed positive cases of coronavirus were identified in Lower Merion on Sunday, for a total of six cases in Pennsylvania.
 The two adults, a man and a woman, live together, have mild symptoms and have isolated themselves at home, the Montgomery County officials said.
 Both tested positive after being exposed to the virus while traveling internationally, authorities said.

-As of Sunday, there were four cases in Montgomery County and one each in Wayne and Delaware counties.
+As of Sunday, there were a total of four presumed cases in Montgomery County, including those in Lower Merion, and one each in Wayne and Delaware Counties.

 As Germantown Academy’s decision made clear, the coronavirus-threat fallout to students could be substantial.
-There are now reports throughout the region of cancelled classes, sports practices and games, SAT exams and travel.
+There are now reports throughout the region of canceled classes, sports practices and games, SAT exams and travel.

 Central Bucks School District officials announced on Sunday evening that five schools that were abruptly closed on Friday over virus fears will reopen Monday after a “deep cleaning” and consultations with county, federal and state officials.